madhura276/multi-agent-hyperlocal-catalog-ops/BLOG.md

 # Multi-Agent Hyperlocal Catalog Ops

 Multi-Agent Hyperlocal Catalog Ops is an OpenEnv benchmark for quick-commerce inventory curation.
-It is designed for the Multi-Agent Interactions theme and models a realistic enterprise workflow where multiple specialized agents coordinate under oversight.
+It is designed for the **Multi-Agent Interactions** theme and models a realistic enterprise workflow where multiple specialized agents coordinate under oversight.

+## Summary

+This project targets a real capability gap in LLM systems: **safe multi-agent decision-making in structured business workflows**.
+It combines specialized agent roles, oversight-driven state updates, deterministic tasks, measurable rewards, and demonstrated post-training improvement on a realistic quick-commerce benchmark.

+After post-training, the benchmark score improved from **`0.3323`** to **`0.3761`**, showing a clear before-vs-after gain from training the `oversight_agent`.

 ## Problem

-This project targets a real capability gap in LLM systems: safe multi-agent decision-making in enterprise workflows.

-In hyperlocal quick-commerce, inventory data often comes from merchant uploads, POS exports, dark-store systems, and sync jobs.
+In hyperlocal quick-commerce, inventory data often comes from merchant uploads, POS exports, dark-store systems, and internal sync jobs.
 These records are noisy and inconsistent.
-Titles may be messy, duplicate records may exist, pricing can be wrong, and some cases are ambiguous.
+Product titles may be messy, duplicate records may exist, pricing can be wrong, and some cases are ambiguous.

 These issues directly affect:
 - search quality